-We first present a generic result that emphasizes that estimators based on \eqref{eq.dr} have a rate DR property, regardless of how you choose to (nonparametrically) estimate the nuisance functions.
-Although interesting and useful, this generic result does not help us with practical inference procedures.
-Towards that end, we discuss how one can concretely estimate the generalized propensity score (PS) and outcome regression (OR) nuisance functions using local polynomials, even in the presence of discrete covariates.
+Although interesting and useful, this generic rate DR is agnostic about the choice of the nonparametric estimator for the nuisance functions, and, therefore, does not help us with practical inference procedures.
+Towards that end, we discuss how one can concretely estimate the generalized propensity score (PS) and outcome regression (OR) nuisance functions using local polynomials, even in the presence of discrete covariates, in Subsection \ref{sec:est.lp}.
 We then establish the large sample properties of our DR DiD two-step estimator for the ATT based on local polynomials.
 We provide a data-driven bandwidth selection method in Subsection \ref{sec:bw}.
 We defer the construction of the Hausman-type test for compositional changes to Section \ref{sec::test}.